Nazaniiin/DataVisualization_with_D3/README.md

 Based on this plot, I saw a positive correlation between weight of players and the number of home runs(HR) they scored:
 - As the weight of a player increases, the number of the home runs(HR) increases as well
 - There also seems to be a trend for higher number of home runs(HR) among left-handed players

-**After applying feedback 1 in index2.html:**
-I decided to go with a lighter color pallete, as well as remembering to use the same color pallete in both visualizations

-**After applying feedback 2 in index3.html:**
-I decided to include a short description for my visualizations explaining my interpretation from the data.

-**After applying feedback 3 in index_final.html:**
-While coming up with this visualization, I myself suspected that I might have too much information cramped in one plot, which might lead to confusion for a someone trying to understand my visualization, and I was correct.

-To make my second plot simpler, more clear, and easier to understand, I decided to remove the batting average(BA) variable from the plot and only group the data by `handedness`.
-The reasoning for that was because I had already drawn a plot showing the relation of height and batting average, and I felt it was redundant to include this variable against weight especially when it was not conveying any strong relationship.

 ## Resources